Blockstream/gdk/docs/source/gdk-json.rst

     or ``"p2pkh"``, ``"p2sh-p2wpkh"``, ``"p2wpkh"`` (singlesig), indicating the
     type of addresses to return.
 Defaults to blank (no address filtering).
 :all_coins: Pass ``true`` to include UTXOs with status ``frozen``.
 Defaults to ``false``.
-:expired_at: If given, only UTXOs where two factor authentication expires
+:expired_at: Optional.
+If given, only UTXOs where two factor authentication expires
     by the given block are returned.
+:expires_in: Optional, may only be given if ``"expired_at"`` is excluded.
+If present,
+    the number of blocks given is added to the current block height to determine the expiry height to check as ``"expired_at"``.
 :confidential: Pass ``true`` to include only confidential UTXOs.
 Defaults to ``false``.
 :dust_limit: If given, only UTXOs with a value greater than the limit value are returned.
 :sort_by: One of ``"oldest"``, ``"newest"``, ``"largest"``, ``"smallest"``.
 Returns the